William Mitchell Acworth

 Sir William Mitchell Acworth KCSI (22 November 1850 – 2 April 1925) was a British railway economist, barrister and politician.

 Early life and background

 The third son of the Reverend William Acworth of the Hall, South Stoke, near Bath, Somerset, and Margaret née Dundas, he was born at Rothley, Leicestershire, where his father was vicar in 1850.
 He was educated at Uppingham School and Christ Church, Oxford.
 He graduated with a master's degree in modern history in 1875.

 Career

-For eighteen months after his graduation he worked in Germany as English tutor to Prince Wilhelm and Prince Henry of Prussia, the future Kaiser Wilhelm II and his brother.
+For eighteen months after his graduation, he worked in Germany as an English tutor to Prince Wilhelm and Prince Henry of Prussia, the future Kaiser Wilhelm II and his brother.
 He subsequently took a post as a master in Dulwich College, where he remained until 1885.